 The University is rated in the top 100 by the QS World University Rankings, priding itself on research-led critical thinking that aims to make an impact in the world.
 With our academics producing world class and internationally recognised research, The University of Sheffield has developed a reputation for research quality, and the School of Law was ranked in the top 10 among UK Law Schools in the most recent Research Excellence Framework (2014).
 Central to the University's vibrant research environment is our large body of postgraduate research students.
 By supporting and engaging with our postgraduate research community, we encourage a friendly, productive and inclusive atmosphere.

 The White Rose Social Sciences Doctoral Training Partnership, accredited by the Economic and Social Research Council in 2016, is a collaboration across the social sciences at the Universities of Leeds, Sheffield, York, Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan.
 By combining the experience of the White Rose Universities (Leeds, Sheffield, and York) previously involved in the White Rose Doctoral Training Centre (DTC) with the new partners (Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan), WRDTP delivers excellent supervision, first class discipline and cutting-edge interdisciplinary research and transferable skills training, and a world-class intellectual environment for postgraduate research students.
 It enables PhD students to participate in local, national and international networks of non-academic partners, opinion formers, policy makers, as well as leading academics.
 WRDTP aims to produce doctoral graduates with outstanding skills and flexibility, with the imagination to tackle the thorniest challenges confronting the social sciences.

 School of Law.

 Driven by cutting edge research that impacts on policy and practice in the legal, socio-legal and criminological fields, the University of Sheffield's School of Law is well respected and highly regarded amongst its peers.
-There is an outstanding depth of expertise in the department through our varied and diverse range of research activities, which were rated top 10 among UK Law Schools in the Research Excellence Framework 2014, and 2nd overall for research output.
+There is an outstanding depth of expertise in the department through our varied and diverse range of research activities.